Read The Tsar's Dwarf (Hawthorne Books)

 Second Most Stupid Thing Ever to Say to a Dane: Sweden is my favorite Scandinavian country.

-We can't wait to welcome you to the Land of the Danes.
-But please don't cut off the head of the Little Mermaid.
+If you're as laid back as us, we can't wait to welcome you to the Land of the Danes.
+But please don't cut off the head of the Little Mermaid or jump into Hans Christian Andersen's bed in Odense.
 That's getting so old!

 ....